 Application Process

 BCNPHA members who are non-profit housing providers are invited to complete the online form below.
-The BCNPHA Awards Committee will review the nominees on a rolling basis throughout the year and will contact the nominee for more information if eligibility for the award is met.
+The BCNPHA Awards Committee will review the nominees on a rolling basis throughout the year.

 1Information